nih-cfde/organization/infrastructure/OnboardingWorkflow.md

   - Wait for them to accept the invitations

 ## Onboarding Walkthrough
-To onboard new members, or to continue boarding partially onboarded members, first navigate to the [Onboarding Reponses Google Sheet](https://docs.google.com/spreadsheets/d/16JcTqlkCRPqrSnykqshrVM2XLf_3HJJiPpAb7qBaOug/edit?usp=sharing).
+To onboard new members you will need to go to the [Forminator plug-in](https://www.nih-cfde.org/wp-admin/admin.php?page=forminator-entries) on the CFDE Wordpress site.
+Here you can view the most recent onboards with date submitted.
+By selecting submissions you can view the entries made for onboarded individuals.
-  Individuals who have newly requested onboarding will not have checks in the first six columns of the spreadsheet.
-Partially onboarded members will have some boxes checked.
+Alternatively, you may select **Export** and download a CSV for all submissions.
+In either case you will need to copy the relevant details and transfer them to the [Onboarding Reponses Google Sheet](https://docs.google.com/spreadsheets/d/16JcTqlkCRPqrSnykqshrVM2XLf_3HJJiPpAb7qBaOug/edit?usp=sharing) where you will begin the onboarding process.

+On this sheet, partially onboarded members will have some boxes checked.
 Onboarding tasks should be completed (or checked up on) from left to right for each individual.

 ### Google Group adds

   If 'Added to Google Group?' is unchecked: